-It’s also called the Carnival of Coumba-Freida (the territory of Valpelline and Grand San Bernardo Valley) in Val d’Aosta region (Aosta Valley Region)
+It’s also one of the Carnival of Coumba-Freida (the territory of Valpelline and Grand San Bernardo Valley) in Val d’Aosta region (Aosta Valley Region)

-A very particular parade is surely the on that remembers the passage of Napoleon who passed through San Bernardo’s mountain on May 1800 with an army of around 60.000 men.
+A very particular parade is surely the on that remembers the passage of Napoleon who passed through San Bernardo’s mountain in May 1800 with an army of around 60.000 men.

 But traditional characters of the parade in the Historical Carnival in Saint-Rhémy-en-Bosses are many and everyone has a role and a defined custom:

 – the Joueurs advance while playing traditional songs with accordions and sax

 – the Devil with a red cape with a gold hem full of bells

 It represents the bad forces and hits the people with his pitchfork

 – the Demoiselles wearing satin dresses with vertical stripes and a tall hat from which long colorful ribbons descend

 – the Arlequins who go along with the Demoiselles